French frigate Sibylle (1791)

 Sibylle was a 38-gun of the French Navy.
 She was launched in 1791 at the dockyards in Toulon and placed in service in 1792.
 After the 50-gun fourth rate captured her in 1794, the British took her into service as HMS Sybille.
 (Note: Why the Admiralty reversed the positions of the "i" and the "y" in spelling her name is not clear, but this aberrant spelling persisted over several later Royal Navy vessels.)
 She served in the Royal Navy until disposed of in 1833.
 While in British service, Sybille participated in three notable single-ship actions, in each case capturing a French vessel.
 On anti-slavery duties off West Africa from July 1827 to June 1830, Sybille captured many slavers and freed some 3,500 slaves.
-She was finally sold in 1833 in Portsmouth.
+She was sold in 1833 in Portsmouth.